Mala Mala Game Reserve

 The Sabi Sand Game Reserve borders the Kruger National Park, which together with some other parks make up the Greater Kruger National Park.

 Wildlife

 This reserve contains Africa's Big Five.
 It was the home of Tjololo, a famous male leopard, as well as the famous Sparta lion pride.
 Cheetah, spotted hyena, blue wildebeest, plains zebra, hippopotamus, South African giraffe, impala, greater kudu, sable antelope and Cape hunting dog are among the other large mammals that roam here.
+The environment hosts a diverse range of animals due to the variety of habitat types and the location of the Sand River.

 Accommodation

 It is composed of many camps: